The Cyclops (film)

-The Cyclops is a 1957 science fiction horror film written, produced and directed by Bert I. Gordon, starring James Craig, Lon Chaney Jr. and Gloria Talbott.
+The Cyclops is a 1957 American science fiction horror film written, produced and directed by Bert I. Gordon, starring James Craig, Lon Chaney Jr. and Gloria Talbott.
 The theme of a monster created as a result of radioactivity was a common one in the 1950s.

 Plot

 Test pilot Bruce Barton is missing and his girlfriend, Susan Winter, organizes a search party, which is sent out in the jungles of Mexico.

-The team of scientist Russ Bradford, mining expert Martin "Marty" Melville, and pilot Lee Brand fly into unknown territory.

-While searching the area, however, they uncover giant mutated Earth animals such as a mouse, an eagle, a mygale, a green iguana, a tegu and a boa.
+Scientist Russ Bradford, mining expert Martin "Marty" Melville, and pilot Lee Brand fly into unknown territory.
+While searching the area, however, they uncover giant mutated Earth animals such as a mouse, an eagle, a spider, a green iguana, a lizard and a boa constrictor.

-More importantly, they encounter a mutated 25-ft tall, one-eyed human monster who became disfigured due to an exposure to radioactivity from massive radium deposits in the area.
+More importantly, the group encounter Barton, now a mutated 25-ft tall, one-eyed cyclops who became disfigured due to an exposure to radioactivity from massive uranium deposits in the area.
 This is responsible for the unusual size of all the other giant inhabitants of the region.
-He kills Melville, but appears to recognize the girl.

-When the cyclops tries to prevent the rest of the group from flying to safety, he is wounded and presumably dies.
+Barton kills Melville, but appears to recognize Susan.
+When the cyclops tries to prevent the rest of the group from flying to safety, he is wounded in the eye by Bradford and dies.